During a recent date, a hotel rooftop pool bar was the choice of venue. We had an amazing view with our secluded table sunk slightly into the pool.

 Hiring additional staff is not necessarily a viable solution, especially during the low season.
 Staff simply can’t be everywhere all the time.

-This is where digital menus come to the rescue.
+The reason why digital menu for restaurants come to the rescue.
 An ordering app for hotels and restaurants puts the guest in control of their own experience while increasing revenue with more orders (see also).

-A digital menu provides table ordering by immediately offering the menu to the guest wherever they are sitting.
+A digital menu for restaurants provide table ordering by immediately offering the menu to the guest wherever they are sitting.

 Either via a mobile app, tablet menu or kiosk menu.
-The guest can start ordering or call over the wait staff for further assistance, right from the digital menu.
+The guest can start ordering or call over the wait staff for further assistance, right from the digital menu for restaurants.

 They can choose to view the menu in their own language thus avoiding any language barriers.
 Did you know most poor reviews result from a misunderstanding in the ordering process?